 4. Regular Monitoring

-Continuous monitoring of the patient’s health is integral.
-Regular home visits by healthcare professionals ensures the effectiveness of the treatment plan and allows for adjustments as needed.
+Continuous monitoring of the patient's health is integral.
+Regular home visits by healthcare professionals ensure the effectiveness of the treatment plan and allow for adjustments as needed.

 5. Documentation and Reporting